Cube diagrams and 3-dimensional Reidemeister-like moves for knots: Cube Diagrams

 For example, the first picture in Figure~\ref{or} shows the $(x,y)$-orientation and the second picture shows the $(y,x)$-orientation for a grid diagram.
 Notice that changing the orientation of a grid diagram changes the link to the reverse of its mirror.

-The data structure of a cube diagram can be naturally projected onto an oriented grid diagram in a way that respects orientation, overcrossings, and markings.
+A cube diagram can be naturally projected onto an oriented grid diagram in a way that respects orientation, over-crossings, and markings.
 As an example we show how to project the link in a cube diagram onto the $(x,y,0)$-plane.
-Cube diagrams are populated by three types of markings ($X,Y,$ and $Z$) while grid diagrams only have two ($X$ and $O$); there is a preferred way to identifying the markings on the cube with the markings in the grid.
+Cube diagrams are populated by three types of markings ($X,Y,$ and $Z$) while grid diagrams only have two ($X$ and $O$); there is a preferred way of identifying the markings on the cube with the markings in the grid.
 In this example, the $Z$ markings in the cube are projected to $X$ markings in the grid.
 The other two markings, $X$ and $Y$, both get projected to $O$ markings in the grid.
 (In general, for projections to the $(0,y,z)$-plane, the $X$ markings in the cube are projected to $X$ markings in the grid, and for projections to the $(x,0,z)$-plane, the $Y$ markings in the cube are projected to $X$ markings in the grid.
 In either case, the other markings in the cube are then projected to $O$ markings in the grid.)
 With these identifications, notice that the conditions on the link in the cube and orientation of the link in the cube both correspond to the grid diagram with the $(x,y)$-orientation.
-Call this identification of markings a {\em projection} of the cube diagram onto the $(x,y)$-oriented grid diagram (thought of as data structures) and say that it is the {\em $(x,y)$-projection} of a cube diagram.
+Call this identification of markings a {\em projection} of the cube diagram onto the $(x,y)$-oriented grid diagram and say that it is the {\em $(x,y)$-projection} of a cube diagram.

-\begin{proposition} Given a cube diagram, the cube diagram projects onto the $(x,y)$-oriented grid diagram, the $(y,z)$-oriented grid diagram, and the $(z,x)$-oriented grid diagram.
+\begin{proposition} A cube diagram projects onto the $(x,y)$-oriented grid diagram, the $(y,z)$-oriented grid diagram, and the $(z,x)$-oriented grid diagram.
 Furthermore, the orientations of the grid diagrams are inherited from the orientation of the cube diagram. \end{proposition}

-Figure~\ref{gooddia} shows the different projections of a cube diagram.
+Figure~\ref{gooddia} shows the different projections of a cube diagram of an unknot.

 A corollary of the proposition above relates grid numbers to cube numbers of a link.
 The {\em grid number of a link} is the minimum grid number over all grid diagrams of that link.
 Similarly, the {\em cube number of a link} is the minimum cube number over all cube diagrams of the link.